 Our muscles are more effective at generating large amounts of force at certain lengths; when they are stretched too long or placed in a shortened position they may be unable to generate maximum force.
 Additionally, if we need to generate more force to carry out a specific movement our body increases motor unit recruitment (initially smaller motor units are utilized and larger ones are recruited as needed) and rate coding (the frequency at which each motor unit generates a contraction).
-Another contributing factor to greater force production is a slower velocity of contraction, though if the contraction is too slow this will hinder power output.
+Another contributing factor to greater force production is a slower velocity of contraction, though if the contraction is too slow this will hinder power output as power = force & velocity.
 Lastly, the pennation angle, one description of the architecture of muscle, can influence force production, as can properties of the muscle fibers themselves (ie, type IA vs type IIA vs type IIX).

 This has not been an exhaustive discussion of factors contributing to movement.
 However, the above should be plenty for an introduction to how muscles work and sets the stage to see what physiologic changes occur with exercise as described below.

 Strength Training Adaptations

 Strength training induces several different physiologic adaptations that lead to greater strength levels.(Reggiani, 2020) Strength training leads to neural adaptations (via increased motor unit recruitment and synchronization) as well as connective tissue adaptations that allow more efficient transfer of energy, and this allows a rapid increase in strength when people begin training.(Hughes, 2018) Beneficial mitochondrial changes also occur with resistance training.(Parry, 2020)